catherinepope/papermod/content/posts/create-linux-vm-on-mac.md

 In this tutorial, I'll explain how to create a Linux virtual machine (VM) on an Apple Silicon Mac using UTM (which stands for Universal Turing Machine).
 UTM is free, open-source virtualisation software that's specifically designed for macOS.

 I previously used VirtualBox, which stopped working a couple of years ago.
 Although there's a developer preview of an updated version, it's not production-ready and I couldn't get it to work for me.
-UTM is built specifically for macOS and uses Apple's own Virtualisation framework.
+UTM is built specifically for macOS and uses Apple's own Virtualization framework.

 To follow this tutorial, you'll need: